Consensys/Global-Community-Relay/Open Finance/forex-trader/submission.md

 ## Project Summary
 ForexTrader provides permissionless access to leveraged, p2p foreign currency trading.
 Using the Chainlink/Honeycomb oracle system and the Fixer API, ForexTrader trustlessly updates, reprices and settles forex trades on-chain.

+See the `README` for step-by-step instructions on how to use ForexTrader.

 ## Project Team
 List each team member, along with the below fields